offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 )
 ```

 ... appears in two places.
-In the factored expression, one way to group nested expressions is as as follows.
+In the factored expression, one way to group nested expressions is as follows.

 ```{svgbob}